 Welcome to Year 2!

 Welcome back!
-We hope that you all enjoyed the Christmas break and are ready to continue your learning with another exciting topic.
+We hope that you all enjoyed the half term break and are ready to continue your learning with another exciting topic.

-Our theme this half term is ‘Where in the world?’
+Our theme this half term is ‘Where does our food come from?’

 Parents Information & Meeting Information